 On our first day in town we discovered a simple stand only a few blocks from our door where a very friendly man made yummy smoothies from fresh fruit … so every morning our first priority was to walk over and see if he had opened for business for the day.
 For EC$5 (about $2.80) his blender would whip up a refreshing drink for us, using only the island's fresh fruit and some ice.
 We almost always bought one and took it on our walks.

-Tip: His stand is only a block away from where the cruise ship docks.
+Tip: You'll find his fruit smoothie stand is only a block away from where the cruise ship docks.

 Let me tell you: Navigating a stroller through Roseau is quite a workout!
 Few streets had good sidewalks and some had no sidewalks at all.
 Still, it was easier to wheel him around than to carry him everywhere, especially in that oppressive heat.
 The little guy never let the temperature get him down, though.
 He made many friends for us with his sunny disposition and winning smile.
 Dominicans are really friendly and although we were of a different color, they never made us feel different.